gaehlerm/SoftwareEngineering/README.md

 One example of brittle tests are tests for methods that should be private but are made public in order to test them.
 When refactoring such a function the tests should not break because it shouldn't be part of the public interface.
 But the opposite is true.
 Refactoring the internals of the surrounding class will inevitably break the test.
 Even though the public interface is undisturbed.
 This is the very definition of brittle.
 Instead the tests should be written using only the public interface of the class.
 Then a test breaks only if the interface is changed inadvertently.
 And that's when the test should really break.

-## Acceptance tests
+## End-to-End tests

-// rename everything here to end-to-end tests

-Acceptance tests are pretty much what I described in the story above.
+End-to-End (E2E) tests are pretty much what I described in the story above.
 Some marketing person orders a new feature.
 He tells you exactly what this feature should do and gives you some examples.
 The feature is complete once these examples can be executed with the software.
 As you don’t want to end up in the same situation as in the story above, you write automated tests that cover the examples.
 This is a fairly good guarantee that the feature is still working, even if someone was working on the underlying code.

 If you publish some code examples for your software you should write an acceptance test for every single one of them.
 There’s nothing more embarrassing than failing examples.